SVEENASHARMA/sql-challenge/README.md

 in the left table.
 If there is no matching row in the left table, a null value will be returned.
 4) FULL JOIN: Returns all rows that match both the left and right tables.
 5) OUTER JOIN: Includes all rows in one table regardless if there are matching rows in the other table.
+6) SELF JOIN: This joins a table to itself
 ## Part 2
 The final view was created with either a Full Join or a Left Join as seen in the attached SQL file.